EthicalML/sml-security/{{ cookiecutter.repo_name }}/README.md

 make install
 ```

-Once you have set up you will have a `poetry.lock` file with all the dependencies for full reproducibility.
+Once you have set up you will have a `uv.lock` file with all the dependencies for full reproducibility.

 You can then run the server locally for a test with the following command: